 Well, it turns out that generosity is an essential part of a financial life that works well.
 Here are three reasons why.

 When we don’t give, or give only token amounts, or give from a sense of guilt or obligation, we deprive ourselves of one of life’s great joys.
 But when we give generously with grateful hearts, we live in concert with our design.
-It’s no wonder that generous people are generally happier and find life more meaningful than those who are not generous.
+It’s no wonder that researchers who study human happiness have found that generous people are generally happier and find life more meaningful than those who are not generous.

-The Bible says, “Where your treasure is, there your heart will be also” (Matthew 6:21).
 I remember a time when my wife, Jude, wanted to give some money to a friend doing missionary work in a country that I wasn’t sure I could find it on a map.
 Up to that time, I never thought of that country.
-It just wasn’t on my radar screen.
+It wasn’t on my radar screen at all.

 However, after we started sending some money there, I noticed every time the country was in the news.
 And I took great interest in each letter Jude’s friend wrote about her work.